Axway/api-builder-docs/content/en/docs/release_notes/unna.md

 ---
 ## Summary

 In this release, we continued our effort on providing the necessary information to users to keep their applications up to date.
 With this release, all upgrades that are available to the {{% variables/apibuilder_prod_name %}} Core and the installed plugin components in their services will be now shown alongside any potential updates in the [**Updates** tab](/docs/developer_guide/console/#updates-tab).
-We also introduced a way to provide unit-test improvements to users more easily.

 {{% releasenotes/upgrade %}}